-Pondering what to wear as Mother of the Bride?
-Here’s some photos my readers sent in that are sure to give you a few ideas.
+Wondering what to wear as Mother of the Bride or Groom?
+Here are some photos my readers sent in that will give you some great ideas!

 Janet was 55 when this photo was taken at her daughter’s humid Texas wedding in May 2011.

 She writes, I had lost nearly 30 pounds for the wedding, some of it after my last dress fitting, so my dress ended up feeling a bit big for me!
 It was hard to find a dress I loved that would fit the vibe of the wedding.
 I tried on many before deciding on this one.

 Being petite (5 feet, 1 inch) was an extra challenge.
 There weren’t a lot of Mother of the Bride Dresses proportioned for petites!
 Luckily I found a good tailor.
 I loved the figure-flattering ruching on the ink blue satin dress, and I felt the portrait style collar gave me the covering I needed on my shoulders for a traditional Southern church wedding, without feeling over-wrapped and warm!
 As the Mother of the Bride, I wanted a special dress, and this one helped me feel glamorous, but not overly blingy.

 This is such a beautiful dress and looks wonderful with Janet’s new body, hair color, and skin tone.

 Julie was dressed like a princess and beaming when she attended her daughter’s wedding.
 Her Mother of the Bride dress was a black and teal halter style, tea length gown.
 She wore it with a black low heel.
 It has a bit of a nostalgic look, don’t you think?
 So lovely.